redhat-developer/vscode-openshift-tools/README.md

    * `Unlink` - Unlink Component from Component/Service.
    * `Open in Browser` - Open the exposed URL in default browser.
    * `Push` - Push the source code to a Component.
    * `Watch` - Watch for changes, update Component on change.
-This is not supported for git based components.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
    * `Debug` - Debug local Java, Node.js and Python Component.
    * `Test` - Run test for the Component in cluster.